The Coronavirus COVID-19 Global Emergency and Pandemic: What You Should Know

 - Avoid close contact with those who are experiencing symptoms of a viral illness.

-- Do not touch mucous membranes (eyes, mouth and nose) with unclean hands.
+- Do NOT touch mucous membranes (eyes, mouth and nose) with unclean hands and before washing your hands for 20 seconds.

 - Clean hands regularly and disinfect items and services that have frequently been touched.

-- Avoid close contact with others and stay home from work/school.
+- Avoid close contact with others and stay home from work/school and all elective activities.

 Coronavirus Treatment Options